microsoft/CNTK/contrib/Python/doc/concepts.rst

 To perform a neural net training run, we need every operation to be defined for *forward* and *backward* operation.
-The forward operation simply computes the function value; The backward operation computes the gradients with regards to all of the operation's inputs, chained (multiplied) with the output gradient.
+The forward operation simply computes the function value; The backward operation computes the gradients with regards to all of the operation's inputs.

 All of the built-in operations (as far as they can take part in neural net training) define both the forward and backward pass.
-As such, CNTK implements *automatic differentiation*, since, for any function that can be defined through the use of the built-in operations, its derivative can be computed.
+As such, CNTK implements *automatic differentiation*, since, for any function that can be defined through the use of the built-in operations, CNTK knows how to compute its derivatives.

 In order to set up a computational network for training, the following is needed (in addition to training data):